 He says he's "excited that we're providing one step along the path of answering questions about whether life ever existed on Mars."

-Jakosky's team will use the spacecraft's three instrument suites in hopes of determining three things about Mars:
+Jakosky's team will use the spacecraft's three instrument suites to try to meet three key objectives:

-• How fast it's losing what's left of its atmosphere
+• Determine how fast Mars is losing what's left of its atmosphere

 MAVEN won't make a cool, daring landing like the Mars Curiosity Rover, which has been roaming Mars for more than a year now.
 Instead, it will orbit between a low of about 93 miles (150 kilometers) above the surface to a high of about 3,728 miles (6,000 kilometers).
 It also will make five dives, flying as low as 77 miles (125 kilometers) in altitude.